BTA-System/TurboBOS-kernel/CONTRIBUTING-EN.md

 - Adding a new feature (please open an Issue for discussion first).
 - Refactoring existing modules (please open an Issue for discussion first).
-- Modifying the core architecture (unless you have reached an agreement with the author).
+- Modifying the core architecture (unless you have reached an agreement with the authors).
 - Large‑scale changes without prior discussion.

 **PR submission process:**